 For those who wish to alter their nose, rhinoplasty surgery in Miami can create significant and notable enhancements.
 However, before undergoing the procedure, patients must decide between the two surgical approaches available: open vs. closed rhinoplasty surgery.

-If you are considering either of these procedures, a skilled member of the practice can help.
+If you are considering either of these procedures, a skilled member of our Miami Plastic Surgery practice can help.
 A knowledgeable cosmetic surgeon could explain each procedure’s risks, recovery, and results during a consultation to help you better determine the best option for your circumstances.